justinsunho/leesreview.com/content/pages/college-consulting.md

       to California public schools.
 This program begins at the start of 2nd semester of Junior year.
 You receive everything from the Freshman/Sophomore package, tailored for the UC and CSU systems.
+  - description: |-
+      This is our specialized package for seniors wanting to apply only to California public schools.
+      The program begins at the start of 2nd semester of junior year or the start of senior year.
+    title: UC & Cal State Package
 signUp:
   subtitle: Reserve your spot
   title: Reserve your spot for college consulting now!